victor-okestral/amazon-checkout-form/README.md

 # amazon-checkout-form
-checkout form built with html, and css flexbox
+this project was built with just html, and css flexbox. it comforms to responsiveness using media queries in css.